Accelerating Multi-attribute Unsupervised Seismic Facies Analysis With RAPIDS: Experimental Results

 \subsection{\netherlands\ Seismic Data}

-Figure~\ref{fig:f3-inline-100-classify-1} (top) shows a section of \netherlands\ (inline 100) served as input for the described machine-learning workflow.
-We executed K-means varying the number of clusters from 5 to 12.
-The result of the facies classification using 8 clusters can be seen in Figure~\ref{fig:f3-inline-100-classify-1} (bottom), where the colors indicate the associated facies.
-Based on the features used, it is possible to note that the classification highlights continuous, horizontal and low amplitude reflectors with the green color (face 4).
+Figure~\ref{fig:f3-inline-100-classify-1} (top) shows a section of the \netherlands\ (inline 100).
+We executed \kmeans\ varying the number of clusters from 5 to 12.
+The result of the facies classification using 8 clusters can be seen on bottom of Figure~\ref{fig:f3-inline-100-classify-1}, where the colors indicate the associated facies.
+Based on the features used, it is possible to note that the classification highlights continuous, horizontal, and low amplitude reflectors with the green color (face 4).
 Very high amplitude reflectors are highlighted with strong purple and yellow colors (facies 2 and 3) while the orange and gray ones (facies 1 and 7) denote continuous oblique areas.

-Figure~\ref{fig:gpu-train} shows training performance using multiple GPUs with RAPIDS implementation.
-It is worth noticing that the performance improves by 1.88x when we increase the number of GPUs from 2 to 4, but there is a marginal (~3\%) performance reduction when increasing the number of GPUs from 8 to 16.
+Figure~\ref{fig:gpu-train} shows training performance using multiple GPUs with RAPIDS.
+It is worth notice that performance improves by 1.88x when we increase the number of GPUs from 2 to 4, but there is a marginal (~3\%) performance reduction when increasing the number of GPUs from 8 to 16.
 This occurs due to low GPU occupancy (memory and CUDA cores utilization) when processing small datasets.
 We also notice that the performance does not significantly change when using a different number of clusters, as the \kmeans\ time complexity grows linearly with the number of clusters.
 In fact, the time complexity of the implementations is $O(nkt)$, where $n$ is the number of samples, $k$ is the number of clusters and $t$ is the number of iterations.

 A speedup comparison with CPU DASK implementation is shown in Figure \ref{fig:cpu-speedup} (blue).
 The speedup is the geometric mean of all speedups from GPU over CPU using 5 to 12 \kmeans\ clusters.
 The highest speedup was about 186-fold when using 8 GPUs compared to DASK \kmeans\ CPU implementation with 40 threads.
 The overall speedup does not increase when using 16 GPUs.